josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 unappreciative, and the same sponsors get tapped again and again for many related but different opportunities.

-At this point we have one part-time contractor responsible for sponsorship fundraising, and volunteers on the finance and sponsorship committees with limited cycles to spend on re-envisioning the fundraising model for the IETF.
-They are all putting in good efforts, but ultimately we are unlikely to be able to meet the present funding challenges if we do not have people with the cycles available to dedicate the necessary time to figuring out how to do that.

 In addition, relying heavily on meeting-based revenue is somewhat at odds with the fact that much of the IETF's work takes place outside of in-person meetings.

-The IETF is increasingly relying on professional services to support its activities -- in order to more efficiently operate the IETF's activities and better enable IETF participants to contribute to the IETF's core technical work rather than administrative and supporting activities work -- which is also causing expenses to grow.
+Further exacerbating the situation, the IETF is increasingly relying on professional services to support its activities - in order to more efficiently operate the IETF's activities and better enable IETF participants to contribute to the IETF's core technical work rather than administrative and supporting activities work -- which is also causing expenses to grow.

-IAO must have appropriate authority and tools to adapt the funding model of the IETF to evolving realities.
+IAO must have appropriate expertise/resource to identify better funding models for the future for the IETF to deal with its evolving realities, as well as the authority and tools to implement them.

 # Goals {#goals}